mickmis/mickael.misba.ch/index.md

 {:/comment}

 # Services
-I offer services in any of my following skill-set.
+I offer services within the following skill-set.
 [Get in touch with me!](/contact)

 ## Software engineering
 - Architecture of complex, distributed and secure software systems